2023 Best Value Allied Health Professions Bachelor's Degree Schools in Michigan

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

-Our 2023 rankings named University of Michigan - Flint the best value school in Michigan for allied health professions students working on their bachelor’s degree.
+Our analysis found University of Michigan - Flint to be the best value school for allied health professions students who want to pursue a bachelor’s degree in Michigan.
 UM Flint is a medium-sized public school located in the city of Flint.

-The average tuition and fees for an in-state undergraduate at GVSU are $14,302 a year.
+GVSU undergraduate students pay an average of $14,302 in in-state tuition and fees each year.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $410.

-In-state tuition fees for undergraduate students at Ferris are $13,608 per year.
+Ferris undergraduate students pay an average of $13,608 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, allied health graduates from Ferris carry an average student debtload of $25,830.

 In-state tuition fees for undergraduate students at WMU are $14,623 per year.